kercre123/victor/docs/architecture/behaviors_intents.md

 #### Trigger words
 We handle trigger words in a similar manner to user intents.
 When the trigger word is detected, the `UserIntentComponent` marks it as pending, and it must be cleared (handled) by some behavior within some number of ticks.
 Otherwise, a warning is printed and the trigger word is cleared automatically.
 However, the trigger word is _not_ a user intent (as it was previously under cozmo / early victor days).

+#### Cloud intent details

+In normal operation, `vic-cloud` sends cloud intents through the BehaviorComponentCloudServer as CLAD messages of type [`CloudMic::Message`](/clad/src/clad/cloud/mic.clad).
+These messages can be actual intents, where the type is `result`, or other information such as an error, a "stream open" message, or debug info.

+If the message is a result, it contains an intent, a string of "parameters" and a string of "metadata".
+The parameters contain all of the extended info from cloud, e.g. the weather details, or the name of the person meeting Vector.
+These are sent as stringified JSON, and may contain newlines, escaped quotes, etc.

+The UserIntentComponent then turns this into an "expanded" JSON value, where we unpack and parse the parameters string (into a json key called "params" instead of "parameters").
+This expanded JSON is then matched against user intents in the user intent map as described above.